The audience of a piece of literature, a film, or a song, is the group for which an artist or writer makes a piece of art or writes.

-The audience of literature, film, or song, is the group for which the writer or writers, write.
-The audience can be determined through the writer’s style, their tone, the content, their use of language, and the format in which all of that is conveyed.
+The audience can be determined through the writer’s style, tone, content, use of language, and the format in which all of that is conveyed.
 The author will often specialize their writing in order to target a specific audience.
 This group is chosen because they have a particular connection to one part of the writer’s work.
 That could be the subject matter or the format the writing comes in.

 The writer might choose a specific audience as they know this group will be emotionally affected by a poem or story or have more at stake in regards to a specific topic.
 The writer might even address an audience with the mindset of effecting change or influencing that group.